EpistasisLab/Aliro/README.md

   - MONGODB_URI (MongoDB database URI)
   - FGLAB_PORT (port)

-Run `node lab.js` (or `npm start`) to start FGLab.
+Run `node lab` (or `npm start`) to start FGLab.
 You can now access the user interface from a browser on the current machine at `http://localhost:<FGLAB_PORT>`, where `<FGLAB_PORT>` is 5080 by default.
 Please read the [overview](https://github.com/Kaixhin/FGLab#overview) to understand how FGLab and FGMachine cooperate - both are needed in order to run experiments.
 Afterwards, you should set up instances of [FGMachine](https://github.com/Kaixhin/FGMachine).

 To update, use `git pull` to update the repository and run `npm install` to update any changed dependencies.